-In the case of permanent installation of supplies or equipment on municipal or stateowned property (immovable supply/ equipment items like outdoor equipment, kiosks, permanent video walls etc.), consent of the owner should be presented as well.
+In the case of permanent installation of supplies or equipment on municipal or stateowned property (immovable supply/ equipment items like outdoor equipment, kiosks, permanent video walls etc.), consent of the owner clearly stating that the assets are given for free right of use for the purpose of the project at least for 5 years after the end of the project should be presented as well.

-B5.2.
-In case of investment activities required passing through private territories the consent of the owners must be obtained and presented in a due legal form and copy of the ownership act - issued in the original language and English translation stamped and signed by respective organization as true copy.

-B5.3.
-In case of investment activities within territories/objects with special status (National parks, environmental and architectural reserves, cultural monuments, protected areas, areas included in Nature 2000 etc.) relevant documentation (permits, approvals, certificates, statements, etc.) required by the respective national applicable law - issued in the original language and English translation stamped and signed by respective organization as true copy.
+- B6.2.
+In case of investment activities required passing through private territories the consent of the owners must be obtained and presented in a due legal form and copy of the ownership act issued in the original language and English translation stamped and signed by respective organization as true copy. - B6.3.
+In case of investment activities within territories/objects with special status (National parks, environmental and architectural reserves, cultural monuments, protected areas, areas included in Nature 2000 etc.) relevant documentation (permits, approvals, certificates, statements, etc.) required by the respective national applicable law issued in the original language and English translation stamped and signed by respective organization as true copy.